 BJJ White Belt Competition Tips and advice

-The following are some critical BJJ Tournaments keys and tips that a white belt should know to have the best competing experience.
+The followings are some critical BJJ Tournaments keys and tips that a white belt should know to have the best competing experience.

 Practice More for BJJ Tournaments